altogic/altogic-js/README.md

 ```

-### RESTful Endpoints (i.e., cloud functions)
+### RESTful Endpoints

 In Altogic, you can define your app's RESTful endpoints and associated services.
 You can think of
-services as your cloud functions and you define your app services in Altogic Designer.
+services as your cloud functions and you define your app services in Altogic Designer or using the Altogic CLI.
 When the
 endpoint is called, the associated service (i.e., cloud function) is executed.
 The client library
 endpoints module provides the methods to make POST, PUT, GET and DELETE requests to your app
 endpoints.